 It's essential to avoid the assumption that all imports, simply by being Japanese, will not have mechanical problems.
 Thorough pre-purchase inspections by a trusted mechanic are necessary to evaluate the condition of high-mileage used vehicles.

 Issues like corrosion from road salt or neglect could negate any reliability advantage.
 Even reliable brands can develop expensive problems if neglected for many years.
-Overall, vehicle condition reports from resources like Carfax can offer insight, but only a physical exam by an expert can catch all potential trouble spots.
+Overall, condition reports from resources like Carfax can offer insight, but only a physical exam by an expert can catch all potential trouble spots.

 Costs